Immunisation - keeping safe from diseases

 - Human papilloma virus (HPV) can be passed from one person to another during sex (a sexually transmitted infection).
 It can cause cancer in some women.
 Girls now get free immunisation against HPV when they are about 13 years old.

 - Whooping cough is happening a lot in Australia.
 It is very dangerous for young babies.
 Babies, children and adults can be vaccinated agains getting this disease which affects breathing and is contagious (con-tay-jus) - easily passsed on to others.
+You can now be immunised against it.

 Lots of people travel to other countries by plane, so infections like the flu can quickly spread from one country to another.